Axion Star Bosenova in Axion Miniclusters

 For large $\delta$ and $m_{a}$, $M_{s0}$ may be larger than $M_{\rm max}$.
 We can only use our calculation to estimate the time required for the axion star to become a bosenova in such case.

-In Fig.~\ref{img1}, we plot the MC mass $M_{0}$, the MC mass for $\delta=100$, the maximum mass of $M_{\rm max}$, and the axion star formation mass $M_{s0}$ for different QCD axion masses, shown as red, green, and blue lines, respectively.
+In Fig.~\ref{img1}, we plot the MC characteristic mass $M_{0}$, the MC mass for $\delta=100$, the maximum mass of the boson star $M_{\rm max}$, and the axion star formation mass $M_{s0}$ for different QCD axion masses, shown as red, orange, green, and blue lines, respectively.
 As can be seen, for the QCD axion mass $m_{a}\sim 10^{-6}-10^{-2}\,{\rm eV}$, we have $M_{\rm max}<M_{0}$, which means that after a long enough time, the axion star in an MC will reach the maximum mass.
 For a larger axion mass, in case that $M_{s0}>M_{\rm max}$, the axion star explodes once it is formed.
 We estimate the time to become a bosenova as $t_{c}\sim 2\tau_{c}=2/(\Gamma_{\rm gravity}+\Gamma_{\lambda})$ to use the simulation result in Ref.~\cite{Levkov:2018kau}, which gives an axion star mass $M_{s}=M_{s0}(t/\tau_{c}-1)^{1/2}$.
 During the first time duration $\tau_{c}$, the axion star does not form in the MC, but the axion velocity distribution evolves.
 The axion star spends an additional time $\tau_{c}$ to grow to mass $M_{s0}$.

 The estimation $t_{c}\sim 2\tau_{c}$ is a conservative estimate for bosenova explosion, because the axion star exceeds $M_{\rm max}$ at an earlier time.
 However, the axion velocity inside an MC is faster than that for an isolated axion star, the conclusion for the axion star upper mass limit $M_{\rm max}$ may not apply.
 For a smaller axion mass with $M_{s0}<M_{\rm max}$, we use the mass growth rate after $t_{c}$ and evolve the axion star mass until it reaches $M_{\rm max}$.